Tandoori Masala Paste

 Instructions

-- Heat the paste over medium high heat and add 200ml of vegetable oil while stirring continuously.
-Allow to sizzle for about 30 seconds once all the oil is added.
+- Heat the paste over medium high heat and add 80ml (1/3 cup) rapeseed (canola) oil while stirring continuously.
+Allow to sizzle for about 30 seconds to ensure it is all nicely combined.

-- Turn of the heat and stir in the tamarind paste.
+- Turn off the heat and stir in the tamarind paste, if using.

 - Store in a very clean preserving jar in the fridge or cool cupboard and use as needed.